Frequently Asked Questions

 The Citizens’ Watch is an initiative of The Reformers Initiative for Development in Africa (Reformers of Africa).
 Reformers of Africa is a non-profit, pan-African civic-tech organization— dedicated to promoting and supporting ideals, principles and practices of participatory governance, digital social innovation, peace and government accountability in Africa.
 From Nigeria to South Sudan, Namibia to DRC, Tunisia to Comoros Island, South Africa to other parts of Africa, the organization is building a community of reformers marked by innovation, collective intelligence, collaboration and the grit to advocate for institutional reforms and influence social change.

-To set up a promise tracker, such as GSM Watch, our team will peruse policy document, media engagements, campaign websites, transcripts of speeches, debates, and statements made during rallies- searching for trackable promises.
+To set up a promise tracker, our team will peruse policy document, media engagements, campaign websites, transcripts of speeches, debates, and statements made during rallies- searching for trackable promises.
 Readers can also suggest trackable promises via email to email@example.com or use the suggest button on the website.
 It is worthy of note that all suggestions will be fact-checked before they are uploaded.

 Our promise tracking process includes the following: